9 of the Best Views in San Diego

 7. Embarcadero Marina Park – Downtown

 The Embarcadero Marina Park borders Seaport Village.
-The bay and city views at night are something your eyes need to set their sites on every once in a while – and certainly views that you don’t want your out-of-towner to miss!
+The bay and city views at night are something your eyes need to set their sights on every once in a while—and certainly views that you don’t want your out-of-towner to miss!

 8. Los Peñasquitos Canyon Preserve – Rancho Peñasquitos

-You may have to work up a little sweat to catch this view but it’s well worth it.
-Filled with natural beauty and lush plants, you can hike the trail at Los Peñasquitos Canyon Preserve and follow the sign to this beautiful waterfall!
+You may have to work up a little sweat to catch this view, but it’s well worth it.
+Filled with natural beauty and lush plants, you can hike the trail at Los Peñasquitos Canyon Preserve and follow the sign to a beautiful waterfall.

 9. Mount Soledad

-Not only is this one of the most breathtaking views in San Diego, the Mount Soledad Natural Veteran’s Memorial honors all veterans from all branches of service.
+Not only is this one of the most breathtaking views in San Diego, but the Mount Soledad Natural Veterans Memorial also honors veterans from all branches of service.
 You will literally feel like you’re on top of the city!

 See you there

-Take your out-of-towner to see the hidden gems of SD and they will quickly learn that it doesn’t get any better than this! #paradise
+Take your out-of-towner to see these hidden gems of SD, and they will quickly learn that it doesn’t get any better than this!

 See you there, San Diego!